davidsneighbour/hugo-internals/README.md

 # GoHugo Component / Internals

-This module replaces internal templates used by Hugo with custom ones and other repositories that add identical features more sophisticated.
-Internal templates of Hugo are highly opiniated and not suitable for use in the production environment of a website.
+This module attempts to replace internal templates used by Hugo with custom ones and other modules and plugins that add identical features more sophisticated or up-to-date.
+Internal templates of Hugo are highly opiniated, often out of time and not suitable for use in the production environment of a website.
 The layouts in this repo and it's modules replace them with our own better setup.

 ## Installing

-First enable modules in your own repository:
+First enable modules in your own repository if you didn't do that already:

 ```bash
 hugo mod init github.com/username/reponame